-The warning horn will emit a continuous beep.
+The warning horn will emit either a continuous beep or intermittent short beeps.
 This will alert the operator and help identify the following listed situations.
+For visual display of the specific engine functions and for additional engine data, refer to SmartCraft Product information, following.